harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 IGF-1 LR3 is an analog of IGF-1.
 It survives longer in plasma w/o binding to a binding protein but also has a lower binding affinity for its contact with the cell or better yet IGF-receptor.

-CJC is a term coined &amp; used in a study that tested a newly created velcro type drug complex to attach to GRF(1-29) to allow it to cling to albumin in blood and give it protection and a long life (albumin has a very long plasma life).
+CJC is a term coined & used in a study that tested a newly created velcro type drug complex to attach to GRF(1-29) to allow it to cling to albumin in blood and give it protection and a long life (albumin has a very long plasma life).

 They tested three peptides/drug compounds.
 The first was simply GRF(1-29) with the drug affinity complex (DAC) attached.
 Think of that DAC as simply the velcro drug component.
 As you can see the CJCs are not pure peptides.
 They called this CJC-1288.
 It lasted about the same as plain old GRF(1-29).
 Blood plasma enzymes killed it in minutes.